-Component Minimum Recommended Description RAM 64 GB 128+ GB The system data source is a disk-based graph store (called a journal or volume).
+Component Minimum Recommended Description RAM 64 GB 128+ GB The Anzo system data source is a disk-based graph store (called a journal or volume).
 When the system source is queried, Anzo swaps the data from disk to memory on demand.
-Choosing a host server with more RAM increases the performance of system queries because the OS can store the journal data in its file cache, avoiding the need to swap data from disk to memory.
+Choosing a host server with more RAM increases the performance of system queries because the OS can store the journal data in its file cache, avoiding the need for Anzo to swap data from disk to memory.
 In addition, RAM is required to hold intermediate results for join queries.

-Component Minimum Recommended Description Disk Space: Installation Path 100 GB 500+ GB The installation disk needs to have enough space to store the system data source, log files, plugins, and the Anzo client.
-Do not install Anzo on an NFS mount as it causes issues with the Java environment.
-Disk Space: Shared File System 500 GB 1+ TB The shared file system stores all of the files that are shared between Anzo components.
-See Platform Shared File Storage Requirements. vCPU 16 32 Once you provision sufficient RAM, performance depends on CPU capabilities.
+Component Minimum Recommended Description Disk Space: Anzo Install Path 100 GB 500+ GB The Anzo server installation disk needs to have enough space to store the Anzo system data source, log files, plugins, and the Anzo client.
+Disk Space: Shared File System 500 GB 1+ TB The shared file system stores all of the files that are shared between Anzo and all AnzoGraph, Anzo Distributed Unstructured, and Elasticsearch servers.
+For more information, see Shared File Storage Requirements. vCPU 16 32 Once you provision sufficient RAM, performance depends on CPU capabilities.
 Keep in mind that you are provisioning for both a production database and a busy application server.
-A greater number of cores and high clock speed can make a dramatic difference in performance when there are many concurrent users.
+A greater number of cores and high clock speed can make a dramatic difference in performance when there are many concurrent Anzo users.
 Architecture 64-bit 64-bit Anzo is supported only on 64-bit architecture.